 Part of the design brief for the new endoscopy unit was to deliver maximum patient satisfaction through the use of innovative technology that provides a clean and comfortable environment for patients.

-Studies from Ohio were cited by the hospital that identified curtains as an important source of harmful drug-resistant bacteria in healthcare facilities.
-In fact, in the cited studies, 43 percent of privacy curtains were contaminated with VRE (Vancomycin-resistant Enterococcus) and 22 percent of them harboured MRSA (Methicillin-resistant Staphylococcus aureus).
+Studies from the University Hospital in Ann Harbor, Michigan, identified curtains as an important source of harmful drug-resistant bacteria in healthcare facilities.
+In fact, in the studies, 13,8 percent of privacy curtains were contaminated with VRE (Vancomycin-resistant Enterococcus) and 22 percent of them harboured MRSA (Methicillin-resistant Staphylococcus aureus).

 In line with the design brief, the new endoscopic unit was built with switchable glass panels replacing traditional curtains where possible.
 The result at West Wales General Hospital has been a much cleaner and safer hospital environment with minimal risk of potentially deadly infections.